Edgemar: Retail

-The first businesses to open in Edgemar were the Gallery of Functional Art (August 1988 – 1994), which featured artist and architect-designed furniture and other functional objects; the first Ben & Jerry's Ice Cream west of Chicago (January 1989 – Present); and Röckenwagner Restaurant, which opened in the summer of 1991 and operated until 2006.
+The first businesses to open in Edgemar were the Gallery of Functional Art (August 1988 – 1994), which featured artist and architect-designed furniture and other functional objects; the first Ben & Jerry's Ice Cream west of Chicago (opening in January 1989); and Röckenwagner Restaurant, which opened in the summer of 1991 and operated until 2006.

 Other first generation tenants were Monsoon – an Asian import store (1989–1991); Quarterdeck/DESQaway – a remote office, and international newsstand (1989–1994); KikiLeweeBaby – Women's accessories and men's furnishings (1991–1994); Highlights – Designer lighting (1989–2007); Harriett Dorn Children – Children's clothing (1990–1994); Buffalo – Men's and women's designer clothing (1991–1996); Bannatyne Gallery – Craftsman furniture and antiques (1994–1997); and the Gallery of Contemporary Photography (1991–1995).
 In 1995, the Museum of Contemporary Art opened a museum gift store at Edgemar.

 Current tenants (2015) tenants include: Buffalo Exchange, Blue Bottle Coffee, Santa Monica Travel & Tourism, Ben & Jerry's Ice Cream, Brick & Mortar Restaurant (in the space formerly occupied by Röckenwagner), Edgemar Center of the Arts, Hale Arts, Bomb Shell, Santa Monica Cross Fit.

 Office

 Mad River Post, a post-production facility, occupied most of the second floor offices for eighteen years (1989–2007).

+Gerber Kawasaki Wealth and Investment Management now occupies the old theater.

 Theater

+As of 2025, the theatre has been transformed into the new headquarters for Gerber Kawasaki Wealth and Investment Management, a firm that specializes in holistic financial planning for families, tech executives, and many other local professionals.

 The center hosts the Edgemar Center for the Arts, a collaborative rehearsal performance space.
 The arts center was founded in 1999 by Michelle Danner and Larry Moss and opened in 2002.
 The arts center is a self-supporting non-profit that hosts plays, classes, and summer camps.